rikkimax/twp-d/manuscript/content/gettingstarted/installing/windows.md

 {pagebreak}

-#### Installing dmd
+#### Installing DMD
-This installs dmd with only 32bit support on Windows.
+This installs DMD with only 32bit support on Windows.

 {width=75%}
 ![](images/gettingStarted/windows/1.png)